 Did you know that Siamese cats are one of the oldest, if not the oldest known breed of cats?
-They are highly intelligent and social, and are also in Animal Planet's list of Top 10 Cat Breeds.
+Learn some fascinating facts about Siamese cats, including the many gorgeous color patterns these beauties display.

 Siamese Cat Characteristics

 There's a good reason Siamese cats are listed in Animal Planet's list of Top 10 Cat Breeds.
 These animals are truly beautiful and have a wonderful disposition.

 - Head:The head shape itself is quite flat and flows smoothly into a wedge-shaped muzzle.
 The eyes are blue, almond shaped, and have a distinctly Oriental look.
 The ears are quite large and align with the sides of the head in a perfect extension of the wedge.

 - Body: Show Siamese are very long and sleek in design, with long, slender legs, dainty feet and a long, tapering tail.

 A true Siamese coat is very short, and should feel quite silky to the touch.The real glory of the Siamese coat lies in its coloring.
 The base coat color comes in various shades of white, cream and bluish-silver, but it is always lighter than the "points."
 Those are the shaded areas on the legs, tail, ears and face.

 - Seal points have a warm fawn colored base coat with dark, seal brown points.

 - Chocolate points have lovely cocoa brown colored points on a creamy base.

 - Blue points have a bluish white base coat with deep blue-gray points.